JarVices/MsfMania/README.md

-# AccessMe
+# NsfVenom

 ## Python AV Evasion Tools

-AccessMe is a command line tool, developed in Python, which aims to be able to generate executables (32/64 bits) containing a Metasploit or other payload.
+NsfVenom is a command line tool, developed in Python, which aims to be able to generate executables (32/64 bits) containing a Metasploit or other payload.
 When generating the payload with Msfvenom, the output is incremented in a polymorphic code in C language.
 The main objective being antivirus evasion, this code contains random functions allowing it.
 It also contains evasion functions that the user can configure himself.